MikeTaylor/palaeo-baromount/notes/vernal-diplodocus/timeline.md

 * 1912: another cast is mounted in La Plata
 * 1913: another cast is mounted in Madrid
 * 1914: The Great War breaks out, ending Carnegie's arbitration campaign that was the main reason for donating casts, and reducing the pace of creating new casts.
-* 1917 or earlier: the molds went into storage and are not used again, according to Untermann (1959:364).
+* 1917 at the latest: the molds went into storage and are not used again, according to Untermann (1959:364).
-* 1932: the penultimate cast is mount in Mexico (with missing/damaged parts produced and added in 1931/2)
+* 1932: the penultimate cast is mounted in Mexico (with missing/damaged parts produced and added in 1931/2)
 * 1934: the final cast is sent to Munich, but never mounted.
 * 1948, autumn: The Utah Field House is built and opened.
 * "Some time later", likely in the mid-1950s: J. LeRoy Kay, Carnegie's curator of vertebrate paleontology, gifts the original molds to the Field House.
-When they arrived they were "in pretty bad shape" (Ken Carpenter, pers. comm.
-2022) and "deteriorating" (Gangewere 1999:17).
+When they arrived they were "deteriorating" (Gangewere 1999:17), and "almost unusable" (Nieuwland 2019:251) and "in pretty bad shape" (Ken Carpenter, pers. comm.
+2022).
 * 1957: The Utah Field House's concrete cast is created, and mounted outdoors (Gangewere 1999:17).
 This is the last time the original molds are used.
 * 1960s: the original molds are thrown away by CMNH.
 So the invitation that concludes Untermann (1959:369), "Does anyone wish to cast the twelfth?" seems to have gone unanswered.
 * 1988, January: plans are made to have a lightweight indoor replica of the Field House concrete cast created by the Las Vegas Museum, but these plans fall through.